• Skip to secondary menu

 • workbooks/sheets of their own – they don’t have to actually do them, just have something to scribble on at the table with older siblings

 • read aloud – encourage them to sit down and listen too.
-Gauge was very interested in listening to Charlotte’s Web, not so interested Owls in the Family, but he still wanted to be part of “listening”
+Gauge was very interested in listening to Charlotte’s Web, not so interested in Owls in the Family, but he still wanted to be part of “listening”

 Busy Work